Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Introduction

 With the advent of gravitational wave astronomy \cite{PhysRevLett.116.061102, PhysRevLett.116.241103, PhysRevLett.118.221101, PhysRevLett.119.141101, PhysRevLett.119.161101,Abbott_2017} there is a need to closely investigate our current theories of gravity in an astrophysical setting.
 One of the most fruitful areas to do this is the arena of black hole physics.

 The hair, or rather lack thereof, of black holes has been well established in the literature assuming a General Relativistic-like theory of gravity \cite{PhysRev.164.1776, Israel1968, PhysRevLett.26.331, PhysRevD.5.1239, PhysRevLett.28.452}.
-In these theories a black hole can be characterised by only the three Kerr-Newman quantities: the mass, electromagnetic charge and angular momentum.
+In these theories a black hole can be characterised by only three Kerr-Newman quantities: the mass, electromagnetic charge and angular momentum.
 These \textit{no-hair} theorems have since been extended to Brans-Dicke and certain Scalar-Tensor theories \cite{PhysRevD.95.124013, PhysRevLett.108.081103}.
 In Brans-Dicke theory, it was shown that the end points of collapse to stationary black holes are identical to their GR counterparts \cite{Hawking1972}, which are described by the Kerr-Newman metric.
-These theorems have further been extended to some Galileon models of gravity \cite{PhysRevD.85.103501,PhysRevLett.110.241104}, where it was shown that using the `John' term \cite{PhysRevLett.108.051101} scalar hair could not be supported outside of the horizon.
-In this paper we are mainly concerned with the no scalar hair arguments that are put forward in these previous works for spherically symmetric spacetimes, which are static.
+These theorems have further been extended to some Galileon models of gravity \cite{PhysRevD.85.103501,PhysRevLett.110.241104}, where it was shown that using the `John' term \cite{PhysRevLett.108.051101} scalar hair could not be supported outside of the horizon\footnote{However, it is possible to support so-called `stealth hair' \cite{PhysRevD.100.084020}.
+This kind of hair leaves the metric solution unchanged when compared to GR, but a non-trivial scalar field is supported outside of the horizon.
+It is also possible to circumvent no-hair theorems if certain couplings of the scalar field are logarithmic or have negative powers of the scalar \cite{Babichev:2016rlq}.}.
+In this paper we are mainly concerned with the no-scalar hair arguments that are put forward in these previous works for spherically symmetric, static spacetimes.

-The arguments for each of these no scalar hair theorems follow the same logical structure as in \cite{PhysRevLett.110.241104}.
+The arguments for each of these no-scalar hair theorems follow the same logical structure as in \cite{PhysRevLett.110.241104}.
 That is, the scalar equation of motion can be written as a current conservation equation due to the shift symmetry implied by the Galileon model, hence $\nabla_\mu J^\mu=0$.
 Then, due to spherical symmetry and a static spacetime, the only non-zero component of the current is the radial part, of the generic form,